Whiteknight/CastIron/docs/mapping.md

 ## Array and Collection Mappings

-We can ask CastIron to map a row into an array of any of the primitive types listed above and their `Nullable<T>` variants, including mapping to other collection types:
+We can ask CastIron to map a row into an array or collection type of any of the primitive types listed above and their `Nullable<T>` variants, including mapping to other collection types:

 ```csharp
 var arrayOfBools = result.AsEnumerable<bool[]>();